lawrence-iviani/rhasspy-lisa-odas-hermes/README.md

 # rhasspy-lisa-odas-hermes

 An input module of ODAS beamformed sources for [Rhasspy](https://rhasspy.readthedocs.io/en/latest/#services)  and a sensor with DOA capabilities and activity identification.
-In the direction of providing a more robust signal to noise ration for  infering specific intents.
+In the direction of providing a more robust signal to noise ratio for infering specific intents with rhasspy.

 This module is based on the rhasspy-pyaudio module and records audio from [ODAS](https://github.com/introlab/odas) and publishes WAV chunks according to the [Hermes protocol](https://docs.snips.ai/reference/hermes).
 Furthermore, specific messages for the DOA from ODAS of localized (potential) sources and tracked sources are produced.